etsangsplk/sputter/docstring/fn.md

 This example will return the vector _[2 4 6 8 10 12]_.

-Anonymous functions produce a closure that copies the variables that have been referenced from the surrounding scope.
+Anonymous functions produce a closure that copies the bindings that have been referenced from the surrounding scope.